JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 ```

-I want to rerun the above experiment, now with more pricipled choises of parameters.
-So, it will be very simmilar to *Experiment Nov 24, 2020 1*. the difference the difference being in the WF parameters, namely `par` and `nfft`.
+I want to rerun the above experiment, now with more principled choices of parameters.
+So, it will be very simmilar to *Experiment Nov 24, 2020 1*.
+The difference being in the WF parameters, namely `par` and `nfft`.
 These will be determined based on characteristics of the data.
-Such as the time it takes the autocorrolation to decay to a margin of error.
+Such as the time it takes the autocorrolation to decay to a 2 margins of error.

 So, once the data set was completed on thelio, I created the notebook "KSE_data_analyzer" in "Examples/KSE".
 In it I load the data, get the `sig` and `pred` arrays and then look at there autocovariances and cross covariances.